davidmdm/yoke/readme.md

 ## Theme

 Every Kubernetes related project needs a theme.
 Although K8 has historically inspired nautical themes, Halloumi is a slight departure from the norm as it tries to move away from the YAML centric world-view of Kubernetes.
 Therefore Halloumi has an aviation related theme.
 Core commands, for example, are named `takeoff`, `descent`, and `runway`.
-However their less whimsical aliases exist as well: `up / deploy`, `down / rollback`, and `render / export`.
+However their less whimsical aliases exist as well: `up / apply`, `down / rollback`, and `render / export`.

 ## Installation